Pegasus (spyware): NSO Group response

 Responding to August 2016 reports of a targeting of an Arab activist, NSO Group stated that they provide "authorized governments with technology that helps them combat terror and crime", although the Group told him that they had no knowledge of any incidents.

+In December 2024, a U.S. court held NSO Group liable for attacks on approximately 1,400 WhatsApp users, including activists and journalists.
+The court ruled that NSO violated the Computer Fraud and Abuse Act and the California Comprehensive Computer Data Access and Fraud Act, dismissing the company's defense that it was not liable because Pegasus was operated by their clients.

 Bug-bounty program skepticism

 In the aftermath of the news, critics asserted that Apple's bug-bounty program, which rewards people for finding flaws in its software, might not have offered sufficient rewards to prevent exploits being sold on the black market, rather than being reported back to Apple.
 Russell Brandom of The Verge commented that the reward offered in Apple's bug-bounty program maxes out at $200,000, "just a fraction of the millions that are regularly spent for iOS exploits on the black market".
 He goes on to ask why Apple doesn't "spend its way out of security vulnerabilities?", but also writes that "as soon as [the Pegasus] vulnerabilities were reported, Apple patched them—but there are plenty of other bugs left.
 While spyware companies see an exploit purchase as a one-time payout for years of access, Apple's bounty has to be paid out every time a new vulnerability pops up."

 Brandom also wrote; "The same researchers participating in Apple's bug bounty could make more money selling the same finds to an exploit broker."
-He concluded the article by writing; "It's hard to say how much damage might have been caused if Mansoor had clicked on the spyware link...
+He concluded the article by writing: "It's hard to say how much damage might have been caused if Mansoor had clicked on the spyware link...
 The hope is that, when the next researcher finds the next bug, that thought matters more than the money."

-Books

-On January 17, 2023, a book about the Pegasus spyware by investigative journalists, Laurent Richards and Sandrine Rigaud, was published.
+Since these developments, in 2019, Apple increased the payout of its bug bounty program to $1m, and maintains that it is the fastest-growing bug bounty program in the world.